 Plenary Session - Procurement Officials: The MVP’s in the Fight Against Procurement Fraud and Corruption

-In this session, discover how truly unique and valuable the position of a procurement official is in the fight against public corruption.
-Follow an FBI agent through six public corruption investigations involving procurement cycle fraud and corruption, and see how these investigations uncovered the many ways the procurement cycle can be corrupted.
-Learn, as the FBI did, directly from the individuals who committed the crimes (suppliers, manufacturers’ representatives, public officials, etc.) as they reveal their methods for their corruption and conspiracy schemes.
+In “Procurement officials – The MVP’s in the fight against procurement fraud and corruption,” discover how truly unique and tremendously valuable the position of a procurement official is in the fight against procurement fraud and corruption.
+Follow an FBI agent through six different investigations targeting conspiracies to corrupt the procurement process.
+Learn, as the FBI did, directly from the individuals who committed the crimes (vendors, manufacturers’ representatives, public officials) as they reveal their methods for corrupting the procurement process.
 Leave with an updated and expanded list of the "Red Flags" of procurement cycle fraud and corruption derived from these investigations to take back with you and examine your own work and agency’s procedures going forward.
 Become the MVP in the fight against procurement fraud and corruption!

 10:00 AM - 11:15 AM

 Public Procurement Salary Benchmarking and Employee Turnover Analysis

 Studies offer more than you know, and this NIGP-funded university research project identifies what other organizations pay competitively to discuss.
 It establishes salary ranges and explores what influences people's decisions to change jobs.
 It is as much about what you can learn from the results as it is what you can learn about yourself and your entity.
 If an agency isn’t paying enough to keep the best, then the turnover rate will increase.
 This session delivers the facts, based on two compensation and employee turnover surveys conducted in 2018, and you will learn the rest of the story.

 Cooperative Procurement: Just Like a Country Love Song